Commit451/Frankenstein/README.md

 //specific the intent you want to relaunch when the app crashes Frankenstein.register(this, new Intent(this, LaunchActivity.class));
 ```
-Make sure to call this after setting up any Crash reporting software such as Fabric.
+Make sure to call this after setting up any crash reporting software such as Fabric.
 Now later, if your app crashes, your `LaunchActivity` will be launched

 Android Studio clears LogCat when the app is restarted, so, you might want to surround the registration with a non-debug check:
 ```java